 The Truth About ‘Self-Cleaning’ Glass: How It Works & Why You Need It

-• Durability: The coating is fused to the glass for life, but abrasive cleaners or silicone can damage it permanently.
+• Durability: The coating is fused to the glass for life, but abrasive cleaners or silicone sealants can damage it permanently.

 1. Managing Expectations: What It Can’t Do

-It relies entirely on natural elements.
-Without UV Light to break down dirt and Rain to wash it away, the process stalls.
-Therefore, during long, dry British summers, you will need to mimic the rain by spraying the glass with a hosepipe to activate the cleaning sheeting effect.
+It relies entirely on natural elements to operate.
+Without UV Light to break down the dirt and Rain to wash it away, the cleaning process stalls.
+Therefore, during long, dry British summers, you will need to manually mimic the rain by spraying the glass with a garden hose to activate the cleaning “sheeting” effect.

 ⚠️ The “Silicone” Danger